ichortower/PositionalAudio/docs/author-guide.md

 How quiet the game's current background music will become when you reach the closest fade-out distance (see `Radius` for more information).
-This value must range from 0.0 to 1.0 (it will be clamped), and reflects the minimum volume as a percentage of the normal volume.
+This value must range from 0.0 to 1.0 (it will be clamped), and reflects the minimum volume as a percentage of the normal volume, so e.g. `0.1` would be 10%.

 *Default:* `0.0`